 - Diseases such as hypertension and diabetes, especially in those patients who do not have them under control.

-- In the case of myopic maculopathy, suffering from myopia magna is already a reason to check the condition of the retina on a routine basis.
+- In the case of myopic maculopathy, suffering from high myopia is already a reason to routinely check the condition of the retina.

-In addition to the differentiation between unilateral and bilateral maculopathyIn addition to age-related macular degeneration, there are several groups of maculopathies in addition to age-related macular degeneration:
+In addition to the differentiation between unilateral and bilateral maculopathyIn addition to age-related macular degeneration, there are several groups of maculopathies:

 - Diabetic maculopathy.